bitwarden/help/_articles/organizations/admin-reset.md

 ### Automatic Enrollment

-Enabling the Automatic Enrollment policy option will automatically enroll new users in Admin Password Reset when their [invitation to the Organization is accepted]({{site.baseurl}}/article/managing-users/#accept).
+Enabling the Automatic Enrollment policy option will automatically enroll new users in Admin Password Reset when their [invitation to the Organization is accepted]({{site.baseurl}}/article/managing-users/#accept) and will prevent them from [withdrawing](#withdraw-enrollment) from Admin Password Reset

 Users already in the Organization will not be retroactively enrolled in Admin Password Reset, and will be required to [self-enroll](#self-enroll-in-password-reset).

 {% callout success %}
 If you're automatically enrolling Organization members in Admin Password Reset, we **highly recommend notifying them of this feature**.
 Many Bitwarden Organization users store personal credentials in their Personal Vault, and should be made aware that Admin Password Reset could allow an administrator to access their Personal Vault.